npaik/Comm-Docs-Project-Alx-Tony/docs/task3.md

 - [x] How to create a new branch in local and remote repository
 - [x] How to switch and check the current branch
 - [x] How to merge and delete the branch in GIT

-Great job 🤗.
-You can go ahead and find the solutions to the most common issues that you might encounter while working with GIT: